 Nasal septum repair

-Your surgeon will make a cut inside the wall on one side of your nose.
+The surgeon makes a cut inside the wall on one side of your nose.

 Why the Procedure Is Performed